viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 {{% /tab %}}
 {{< /tabs >}}

-The above configuration would set up listening mode, use an ElevenLabs voice `"Antoni"`, make AI completions available, and use a 'Gollum' persona for AI completion from OpenAI.
+Use the above configuration to set up listening mode, use an ElevenLabs voice `"Antoni"`, make AI completions available, and use a 'Gollum' persona for AI completion from OpenAI.

 Edit the attributes as applicable: